w3c/webappsec-permissions-policy/policies/loading-image-default-eager.md

   * **`lazy`**: the resource loads lazily.

-The proposed `loading-image-default-eager` policy will affect the `auto` attribute value in that when disabled, `loading="auto"` (or unset) will be treated as `lazy`, which means that images which don't set the attribute to `eager` will (usually) be lazily loaded.
+The proposed `loading-image-default-eager` policy will affect the `auto` attribute value in that when disabled, `loading="auto"` (or unset) will be treated as `lazy`; which means that images that do not explicitly set their `loading` attribute to `eager` will be lazily loaded.

-This feature could be enforced either in the HTTP header or by using the `allow` attribute of an inline frame.
+This feature could be enforced in the HTTP header or the `allow` attribute of an inline frame.

 Using the Feature
 -------------